Former NASCAR driver Townley killed in Georgia shooting - NewsBreak

 A 30-year-old woman was hurt, but police didn’t give details about her injuries.

 Police have spoken to the shooter, who knew the victims.
 The shooting appeared to be domestic violence related, Athens-Clarke County Police Lt.
-Shaun Barnett said.Vigil, balloon release held by family and friends of Desheena Kyle
+Shaun Barnett said.Leaked records open a “Pandora” box world leaders’ financial secrets

 No charges have been filed and the investigation continues, Barnett said.